danforthcenter/plantcv/docs/installation.md

 #### Required dependencies

-- Python (tested with versions 2.7 and 3.6)
+- Python (tested with versions 2.7, 3.6, and 3.7)
     - argparse
     - cv2 (a.k.a.
-OpenCV; some functions require 3.0+, we recommend 3.3+)
+OpenCV; some functions require 3.0+, we recommend 3.3+.
+We install it via the PyPI package opencv-python)
     - matplotlib (requires at least 1.5, works with 2+)
     - numpy (requires at least 1.11)
     - pandas
-    - pytest
     - python-dateutil
     - scikit-image
     - scipy
+    - plotnine
     - setuptools
+    - pytest (only used for running tests)

 #### Optional but recommended

-- Anaconda
+- conda (Anaconda or Miniconda)
-- Git
+- git
 - Jupyter
 - SQLite

-### Anaconda-based installation procedure
+### Conda-based installation procedure

 **Platforms**: Linux, macOS, Windows